panaverse/panaverse.github.io/README.md

 [Join the Metaverse Facebook Group](https://www.facebook.com/groups/metaverse.dev/)

-## Program Semesters
+## Program Quarters

-The online program consists of four semesters listed below and will mainly be focused on imparting knowledge by training students to develop projects.
-The classes will mainly be taught on the weekends or after 7:00 pm (Pakistan Time) on weekdays so that everyone can attend.
-We will be using Zoom to conduct classes so that students from anywhere in the world can attend.
+The online program consists of four quarters listed below and will mainly be focused on imparting knowledge by training students to develop projects.
+The classes will mainly be taught on the weekends or after 6:00 pm (Pakistan Time) on weekdays so that everyone can attend.
+We will have main onsite classes supplemented by Zoom labs and recorded videos.

 ### Certification Program